New & Used Tesla Model S: In Depth

 Its most direct competitors include mid-size or large sport sedans from German makers as much as other plug-in cars like the Nissan Leaf, Chevrolet Volt, or Fisker Karma.
 Those vehicles would include the Audi A6, A7, and A8; the BMW 5-Series and 7-Series; and the Mercedes-Benz E Class and S Class (as well as the much sleeker CLS).
-Tesla also plans to launch a Model X crossover utility vehicle on the same platform, though its launch has been delayed to late 2014.
+It may also face competition from the 2014 Porsche Panamera S E-Hybrid, a plug-in hybrid with an electric range of about 20 miles.

 For more on the all-electric Model S, including options, prices, and specifications, read our full review of the 2013 Tesla Model S.